cnmartineau/BLUTOPIA/README.md

 # BLUTOPIA
-Data visualisation - ongoing work
+Data visualisation for the NGO Blutopia - ongoing work
+Visuals for the upcoming campaign "Les Bonnes Vivantes".

 ## Shop map
 Creation of an interactive map of France, which displays shops that sell seaweeds.